kubernetes-sigs/kubebuilder/README.md

 It builds on top of the canonical techniques used to build the core Kubernetes APIs to provide simple abstractions that reduce boilerplate and toil.

 Kubebuilder does **not** exist as an example to *copy-paste*, but instead provides powerful libraries and tools to simplify building and publishing Kubernetes APIs from scratch.
-On to of that, it provides an plugin architecture which allows users take advantage of optional helpers and features.
-To know more about see the [Plugin section][plugin-section].
+It provides a plugin architecture allowing users to take advantage of optional helpers and features.
+To learn more about this see the [Plugin section][plugin-section].

 Kubebuilder is developed on top of the [controller-runtime][controller-runtime] and [controller-tools][controller-tools] libraries.

-### Kubebuilder is also a framework for other tools
+### Kubebuilder is also a framework

-Kubebuilder is extensible and can be imported to be used as a library in other projects.
+Kubebuilder is extensible and can be used as a library in other projects.
-Specifically, for those which are looking for a way to use Kubebuilder's existing CLI and scaffolding the projects and re-use its plugins, but to also be able to augment the Kubebuilder project structure with other custom project types so that it is possible to support the Kubebuilder workflow with non-Go operators.
+[Operator-SDK][operator-sdk] is a good example of a project that uses Kubebuilder as a library.

-A good example of its usage is the project [Operator-SDK][operator-sdk] that uses Kubebuilder as lib to generate the scaffolds and create its own helper plugins to provide additional features and options on top.
-[Operator-SDK][operator-sdk] also uses Kubebuilder to support their workflow with non-Go operators (_e.g. operator-sdk's Ansible and Helm-based language Operators_)
+[Operator-SDK][operator-sdk] uses the plugin feature to include non-Go operators _e.g. operator-sdk's Ansible and Helm-based language Operators_.

-To know more about see [how to create your own plugins][your-own-plugins].
+To learn more see [how to create your own plugins][your-own-plugins].

 ### Installation